NikhitaAgarwal/UserAuthenticationSystem/README.md

 **Initialize npm**: Run **npm init -y** to initialize a new Node.js project with default settings.
 This will create a package.json file in your project directory.

-*8Install Required Packages**: Use npm to install the necessary packages.
+**Install Required Packages**: Use npm to install the necessary packages.
 For Express, Mongoose, Axios, and other packages, you can run the following commands:
 **npm install express mongoose axios**

 This command will install Express, Mongoose, and Axios packages and add them to your package.json file as dependencies.